tango-controls/tango-doc/source/advanced/testing-tango-using-docker.rst

         depends_on:
     - tango-db

-Now to stast the whole stack execute :command:`docker-compose up`
+Now to start the whole stack execute :command:`docker-compose up`

 Once docker containers are up and running one can access mysql on localhost:9999 and the tango host on localhost:10000